Alphabet activities for small groups guided reading instruction or individual practice, including alphabet bingo, board game, flashcards, and songs.

 Creating a gel bag is super simple!
 Grab a Ziplock bag, buy a large bottle of hair gel, and something pointy to use for writing letters.
-I bought green hair gel but you could buy clear and add food colouring and glitter to it if you want.
-Simply squirt the gel into the bag and seal it tightly.
+I purchased green hair gel, but you could purchase clear and add food coloring and glitter to it if you want.
+Squirt the gel into the bag and seal it tightly.
 We used the back of a paintbrush because it was readily available.
-I’ve seen other people use Q-Tips to write with.
+I’ve seen other people use Q-Tips.

 The Sesame Street channel on YouTube has this fabulous video from Usher and the gang!
 What kid doesn’t love Sesame Street?
 Those lovable puppets and Usher came together to sing a brand new alphabet song that will make your students want to dance and sing along!

-Having a good selection of alphabet books available in your classroom and for your small groups is important.
-My favourite alphabet book is “Chicka, Chicka, Boom, Boom” by Bill Martin Jr. Here is a live read of the book by a child that you can show your class.
+Having a good selection of alphabet books available in your classroom and for your small groups is essential.
+My favorite alphabet book is “Chicka, Chicka, Boom, Boom” by Bill Martin Jr. Here is a live read of the book by a child that you can show your class.

-Have Fun Teaching on YouTube has this simple video with a catchy tune that reviews the letter sounds with upper case letters flashing through.
+Have Fun Teaching on YouTube has this simple video with a catchy tune that reviews the letter sounds with upper case letters flashing.

-Looking to teach your class some actions to learn the letter sounds?
+Are you looking to teach your class some actions to learn the letter sounds?
 Getting kids moving will help them learn and remember the sounds more easily.
-This video from Letterland teaches easy to follow letter tricks for each letter.
+This video from Letterland explains easy to follow letter tricks for each letter.

 If you’re like me, you often head straight to Pinterest to search for an idea or activity for your classroom!
-It is a main source for inspiration!
+It is the primary source of inspiration!
 I spend a lot of time pinning and building boards that have activities that teachers would love.
 My Alphabet and Letter Activities board is no exception.
 It is jam-packed with tons of great alphabet activities for small groups to help you teach the alphabet!

 The printable alphabet activities available in this post are part of Reaching Readers Differentiated Alphabet Games Unit 1.
-To see what these products are all about, read the descriptions and feedback, and take a closer look at the previews, click the images below.
+To see what these products are all about and take a closer look at the previews, click the images below.

-Right now you can grab the Reaching Readers Differentiated Alphabet Games Sample for FREE!
-It is 38 pages long and you can try out each of the 9 games included in the larger bundle.
+Right now, you can grab the Reaching Readers Differentiated Alphabet Games Sample for FREE!
+It is 38 pages long, and you can try out each of the nine games included in the larger bundle.

-Already convinced that you need these differentiated games for your guided reading small group instruction?
-Need to take a closer look?
-Check out the 480 page, 9 game bundle HERE!
+If you need these differentiated games for your guided reading small group instruction, check out the game bundle HERE!

 Check out the coordinating alphabet readers to help your students read independently.

-Head to One Sharp Bunch’s blog now to read her great alphabet activity ideas by clicking the image below!
+Head to One Sharp Bunch’s blog now to read her excellent alphabet activity ideas by clicking the image below!